 Divine Hours Prayer: The Call to Prayer

-– Divine Hours prayers from The Divine Hours: Prayers for Springtime by Phyllis Tickle.
+– From The Divine Hours: Prayers for Summertime by Phyllis Tickle.

-1 Timothy 3 (Listen -2:10)
+1 Timothy 3 (Listen 2:10)